-After my hunt was over in southern Oklahoma, I quickly made my way back up to hunt with Hank and the Little Gal.
+After my hunt in southern Oklahoma, I quickly returned up to hunt with Hank and the Little Gal.
 I had hunted that morning and planned to hunt with them this evening.
-I had dropped them off two days prior and they had been having fun with out me so now I was excited to join them.
+I had dropped them off two days prior and they had been having fun without me so now I was excited to join them.

-Saturday morning they had headed out to hunt turkeys and weren’t able to call them off of the neighboring property so they went with our friend Travis to check his hog traps.
+Saturday morning they had headed out to hunt turkeys and couldn’t call them off of the neighboring property so they went with our friend Travis to check his hog traps.

 After some time they headed to the house for lunch.
-As they sat and ate they noticed that there was a fire on the neighboring property.
-The fire ended up rolling over the hills in no time at all and instead of an after noon hunt, they ended up playing fire fighter as they protected Travis’ family’s house.
+As they sat and ate, they noticed a fire on the neighboring property.
+The fire ended up rolling over the hills in no time at all and instead of an afternoon hunt, they ended up playing firefighter as they protected Travis’ family’s house.
 The afternoon hunt was out of the question.

-I was excited to meet up with them and made it back in good time.
-They had told me what was going on with the fire, but I had no idea.
-I made the three-hour drive and turned onto their gravel road to see not just smoke but flames.
+I was excited to meet up with them and returned in good time.
+They had told me what was happening with the fire, but I had no idea.
+I made the three-hour drive and turned onto their gravel road to see smoke and flames.

 I headed to the house to see charred land all along the way.

-I got closer to the house and worried about what it may look like.
+I got closer to the house and worried about what it might look like.
 They had done a great job.
 There was a beautiful circle of green all around it.

 We were excited to take her out that last evening of our trip.
 She wanted to get a hog to give to her grandpa.
-If she got a hog, her grandpa would be taking it to give to an indian tribe as an offering.
+If she got a hog, her grandpa would take it to an Indian tribe as an offering.
 We headed out and had high hopes for her.
 She was very nervous as we went to a crossing path where the hogs would be heading from one field to another.
 We found a place and sat in the brush and waited.
-Soon we heard a grunt and the Little Gal got nervous.
-She lifted her gun and we told her “Here it comes.”
+Soon we heard a grunt, and the Little Gal got nervous.
+She lifted her gun, and we told her “Here it comes.”
 She said she couldn’t see it.
-It ran past and sure enough, she couldn’t see it.
+It ran past, and sure enough, she couldn’t see it.
 She was just a little too low in the brush.
 We stood her up and saw more coming.
 She was pretty rattled after the first hog ran by so as this group came, we spent our time trying to get her settled.
-She finally settled and the last straggler of the group headed our way.
-She aimed her Benelli and we weren’t sure if it was going to happen, but there it was, BAM!
+She finally settled, and the last straggler of the group headed our way.
+She aimed her Benelli, and we weren’t sure if it would happen, but there it was–BAM!
 She squeezed off a shot and hit that hog, “right in the goodies” as she would say.

 Success for the Little Gal!
-I was so happy to have been able to make it back in time to experience her hunt with her and be a part of it.
+I was so happy to have made it back in time to experience her hunt with her and be a part of it.